The Bounty Hunter (2010 film)

-The Bounty Hunter is a 2010 American action comedy film directed by Andy Tennant, starring Jennifer Aniston and Gerard Butler.
-The story centres on a bounty hunter hired to retrieve his ex-wife, who has skipped bail.
+The Bounty Hunter is a 2010 American romantic action comedy directed by Andy Tennant, starring Jennifer Aniston and Gerard Butler.
+The story centers on a bounty hunter hired to retrieve his ex-wife, who has skipped bail.
 The film was released in the United States on March 19, 2010.
-The film was panned by critics but was a box office success, grossing $136.3 million against a production budget of $40–45 million.
+The film received negative reviews from critics but was a box office success, grossing $136.3 million against a production budget of $40–45 million.

 Plot

 Milo Boyd, a former New York Police Department detective is now a bounty hunter.
-His ex-wife, Nicole Hurley, is an investigative reporter who has been arrested for assaulting a police officer.
+His ex-wife, Nicole Hurley, is an investigative reporter who was recently arrested for assaulting a police officer.

-Nicole receives a tip on a story, an apparent suicide that may have been a murder, she skips her bond hearing to meet her informant, causing the judge to revoke her bail and issue a warrant for her arrest.
-Just before Nicole arrives, her informant, Jimmy is kidnapped.
+Nicole receives a tip on a story, an apparent suicide that may have been a murder, so she skips her bond hearing to meet her informant, causing the judge to revoke her bail and issue a warrant for her arrest.
+Just before Nicole arrives, her informant, Jimmy, is kidnapped.

-Milo is ecstatic when Nicole's bail bondsman, Sid, offers him the job of bringing her to jail, for a bounty of $5,000.
+Milo is ecstatic when Nicole's bail bondsman, Sid, offers him the job of bringing her to jail for a bounty of $5,000.
 Nicole's mother Kitty inadvertently helps him find her at a race track in New Jersey.
-He throws her into his trunk and drives back towards Manhattan.
-Nicole escapes briefly before he catches up with her.
+Capturing Nicole, he throws her into his trunk and drives back towards Manhattan.
+Nicole escapes briefly before he re-captures her.

-They are being stalked: Milo by two thugs sent by his bookie Irene, because of his gambling debts, Nicole by corrupt cop Earl Mahler, who is connected with the story she is investigating, and both by Nicole's lovestruck coworker Stewart, bent on rescuing her from Milo.
+They are being stalked: Milo by two thugs sent by his bookie Irene, because of his gambling debts, and Nicole by corrupt cop Earl Mahler, who is connected with the story she is investigating, and both by Nicole's lovestruck coworker Stewart, bent on rescuing her from Milo.
 Irene's thugs confuse Stewart for Milo and mistakenly kidnap him.

-Earl tries to kill Nicole, but both Milo and Nicole narrowly escape.
-Milo is not interested in explanations until she tells him she's found evidence that implicates their mutual friend and Milo's ex-partner on the force, Bobby, indicating that he is involved with Earl.
+As Milo drives along, Earl pulls alongside and tries to shoot Nicole, but he misses, and then Earl crashes.
+He gets away by hijacking a passing car.
+Milo is not interested in Nicole's explanations until she tells him she's found evidence that implicates Bobby, their mutual friend, and Milo's ex-partner on the force, indicating that he is involved with Earl.
 Milo decides to investigate with her.

 Clues from Earl's car lead them to a country club, where they learn from a caddie that Earl owns a tattoo parlor in Queens, so they start to make their way there.
-Bobby warns them to stay off the road.
+A call from Bobby warns them to get off the road and lie low.